Assumption College of Davao: History

+The school maintains an active approach to social justice, including campaigning against a coal-fired power station in Davao, and in favor of restrictions on disposable plastics and junk food.

-School Campus
+School campus

 Queen of the Angels building

 The Queen of the Angels building is a three-storey building that houses the preschool, grade school and some junior high school rooms.
 Facilities of this building include the speech laboratory, computer laboratories, restrooms, grade school audio-visual room, Home Economics room, Science laboratory and the library.
 Offices of the principal, grade school faculty room, offices of the grade school psychometrician and guidance counsellor are also located in the building.

 Queen of Peace building

-The Queen of Peace is a four-storey building that houses some junior high school and senior high school rooms.
+The Queen of Peace is a four-storey building that houses part of the junior and senior high school rooms.
 The junior high school faculty, academic supervisors' office, speech laboratory, biology laboratory, chemistry laboratory, physics laboratory, integrated science laboratory, home economics room, computer laboratories, the school clinic, high school audio-visual room, chapel, Human Resource Office, and the Community Extension Services coordinator's office are found in this building.

 Queen of the Prophets building

-The Queen of the Prophets is a five-storey building that houses the office of the registrar, finance department room, college and high school libraries.
+The Queen of the Prophets is a five-storey building that houses the registrar's office, finance department room, and college and high school libraries.
 This building also has a roof deck.

 Queen of the Universe building

 The Queen of the Universe building is a five-storey building and was inaugurated in 2016.
-It houses the senior high school rooms, home economics room, a senior high school library, office of the school president, external communications office, board room and the office of research and planning officer.
-It is also the school's first building that features restrooms for members of the LGBT community, and for the PWDs.
+It houses the senior high school rooms, the home economics room, a senior high school library, the office of the school president, the external communications office, the board room, and the research and planning officer's office.
+It is also the school's first building that features restrooms for members of the LGBT community and people with disabilities.
 The building also contains an auditorium, which is located on the rooftop.

 Queen of the Apostles building

-The Queen of the Apostles building is the tallest building of the school, used by the college department and its students for academic purposes.
-It contains rooms for college students, computer laboratories, hotel and restaurant management instructional room and other facilities needed by the students and professors.
+The Queen of the Apostles building is the tallest building in the school, used by the college department and its students for academic purposes.
+It contains rooms for college students, computer laboratories, hotel and restaurant management instructional room and other facilities the students and professors need.

 Gymnasium

-The school has a gymnasium used for school events and activities, programs, and sports.
+The school has a gymnasium used for school events, monthly and weekly announcements from the school, activities, programs, and sports.

-Canteen and Convent
+Canteen and convent

 A building houses a school-operated canteen and the convent for the Missionaries of the Assumption.